janexner/site-infrastructure-tests/README.md

 ## How it works

-A JSON file (testdescription.json) contains all pages to be tested along with their tests.
-If you run the test, the AllTests test suite reads that file, then generates a dynamic test suite for each page.
+A test description (JSON format, can be a URL or a file) contains all pages to be tested along with their tests.
+If you run the test, the AllTests test suite reads that description, then generates a dynamic test suite for each page.
 All of those will then run.

-You can specify which test description the test suite will read by specifying the `test.description.file` property when you run the test.
+You can specify which test description the test suite will read by specifying the `test.description.url` or `test.description.file` properties when you run the test.

 You can (and probably *must*) specify the location of your chromedriver executable using the `webdriver.chrome.driver` property!
 If you're on Linux/Mac, the tool will look for chromedriver in `/usr/local/bin/`, and on Windows it'll look in `c:\bin\`.
 If your chromedriver is anywhere else, you *must* tell the tool!
 See https://sites.google.com/a/chromium.org/chromedriver/getting-started for hints.